 THOMAS BUTLER, of Castle Crine, was father of

-He wedded Anne D'Alton and had issue, his son,
+He wedded Anne D'Alton and had issue, a son,

-HENRY BUTLER JP DL, of Castle Crine, who married Anna, daughter of Major Irvine, and by her, he left at his decease, in 1857, three daughters, of Castle Crine, his co-heiresses, of whom only one,
+JAMES BUTLER JP DL, of Castle Crine, wedded, in 1852, Sophia, daughter of Major Irvine, and by her (who married secondly, Major Graham), he left at his decease, in 1857, three daughters, of Castle Crine, his co-heiresses,

 Sophia Mary Butler, married the 5th Lord Clarina, though had no male issue, and on the marriage of her eldest daughter, the Hon Sophia (Zoë) Butler-Massey to the Hon Eric Henderson, the Castle Crine estate was settled upon her, subject to the life interests of her mother and aunts.